MKE Streetcar: Personal Blog

 Please see my caveats about my blog before reading this.

-In forming my conclusions after two years of using transit and walking as my sole mobility modes, I realized that one of the challenges in advocating for public transit is defending the role of public transit itself.
-Some people are ideologically opposed to public transit.
+In my many years of using transit and walking as my mobility modes, I realized that one of the challenges in advocating for public transit is defending (and defining) the role of public transit itself.

-However, considering the history of cities and the role transportation plays, I see transit as a right.
+Considering the history of cities and the role transportation plays, I see transit as a right.
 This right emanates from the process of community formation.
 Forming a community requires cooperation to share space, negotiate community goals, and establish the personal freedom for each person to choose among a range of living situations.
-For all community members to be able to fully participate, each person must be able to gain access to mobility, either personal or by a public vehicle or other conveyance.
-This mobility is built within the framework of a transit infrastructure for the community.
+For all community members to participate fully, each person must have access to mobility.
+This mobility is made possible within the framework of a transportation infrastructure for the community.
+This infrastructure, historically, grew incrementally over time, but also involved constructing public infrastructure and services.
+Today, transportation involves the full spectrum of human movement from individual to group to mass, from public to private, and from vehicle-based to assistive or active (human-powered only).

 People living in a community of sufficient size and extent have the right to gain a place to live and attain the mobility to meet their primary needs.

-- Planners and agencies should offer many transportation options, including active mobility (walking, assistive mobility, and bicycling) and public transit.
+- Planners and agencies should offer many transportation options, including active transit (walking, assistive, and bicycling) and public transit.
 These transportation options should connect people to sites for their basic needs along safe pathways, sidewalks, trails, transitways, or complete streets.

-- The advancement of community goals for health, equity, livability, and prosperity in land use and transportation implementation should show measurable results for meeting community goals and outcomes for public and market-driven enterprises.
+- The advancement of community goals for health, equality, livability, and prosperity in land use and transportation implementation should show measurable results for meeting community goals and outcomes for public and market-driven enterprises.

-- Decision makers must establish and support a comprehensive, integrated transit and land use process, organized as public service, encouraging private enterprise, and financed using a stable not-for-profit funding mechanism.
+- Decision makers must establish and support a comprehensive, integrated transportation and land use process, organized as public service, encouraging private enterprise, and financed using a stable not-for-profit funding mechanism--a public market model.
 This process must be free of discrimination, free of automobile-centric bias, completely cooperative among area transit and other agencies, multimodal, intermodal, multiscale, and innovative, using best-method means for applicable transit and land use procedures and technology.
-This process should use planning, analysis, design, implementation, and operating procedures that coordinate transit and land use among public and market-driven enterprises to pursue citizen satisfaction and community goals for health, equity, livability, and prosperity for all people.
+This process should use planning, analysis, design, implementation, and operating procedures that coordinate transit and land use among public and market-driven enterprises to pursue citizen satisfaction and community goals for health, equality, livability, and prosperity for all people.